node-red/node-red-nodegen/docs/index.md

 ```

 #### Test cases
-The set of test cases is important to maintaining the quality of the generated node in production use.
+The set of test cases is important in order to maintain the quality of the generated node in production use.
 Node generator outputs the template file ("test/node_spec.js") of test cases into the generated directory.
 You need to modify the following three lines, (1),(2) and (3) in the test case file.
 If Open API document does not contain hostname in "info" section, you need to write hostname as (4) in each test case manually.